 As you will, people who are salt-sensitive must reduce their salt intake as a step in preventing the development of high blood pressure.
 It is not surprising that many of these items are referred to collectively as junk foods.

 Understandably, the processed-food industry encourages this empty-calorie approach to eat.
 Many vending machines are filled with relatively expensive junk foods.

 Most fast foods have a high fat density.
 Can you think of alternative foods you could eat on the go if you planned ahead?

 Fast foods are convenience foods usually prepared in a walk-in or drive-through restaurant.
-In contrast to that of junk foods, the nutritional value of fast foods can vary considerably (see details of vegan food).
+(See details of vegan food).

 In comparison to the recommended standard (25% to 30% of total calories from fat), depicted in Figure 5-4, 40 percent to 50 percent of the calories in fast foods are obtained from fats.

 A conversion some years ago from animal fat to vegetable oil for frying (to reduce cholesterol levels) did not alter the fat-dense nature of these foods items.

 On the more positive side, fast-food restaurants have broadened their menus to include whole-wheat bread and rolls, salad bars, and low-fat milk products.